tldr-pages/tldr/pages/common/mh_metric.md

 `mh_metric --octave {{path/to/file1.m path/to/file2.m ...}}`

-- Print the code metrics for the specified directory:
+- Print the code metrics for the specified directory recursively:

 `mh_metric {{path/to/directory}}`